 The University of Ottawa takes all necessary measures to ensure that students, staff and external agencies know how to proceed in the event of an on-campus emergency.

 The best way to protect yourself during an emergency is to know how to respond before it happens.
 Make sure you’re prepared for emergencies by checking out uOttawa’s Emergency Preparedness site.
 There, you can find information about what to do during all sorts of emergencies, including severe weather and earthquakes, flooding and shelter-in-place /lockdown emergencies.
-The Laboratory Safety Manual also provides details about laboratory practices to maintain a safe workplace and how to react in case of an incident or accident.
+The Health and Safety Program Manuals also provide details about laboratory practices to maintain a safe workplace and how to react in case of an incident or accident.

 Report an Accident, Incident or Health Emergency